tamani-coding/fullstack-oauth2-angular-spring-boot-keycloak/README.md

 ## spring-boot backend

 Spring boot backend is in `backend` folder.
+Requires Maven and Java 21.

 The class `SecurityConfig` configures the security filter chain, enabling CORS, makes sure that all requests must be authenticated, configures to be an oauth2 resource server (verify access token via JWT issuer) and to use a custom JWT converter to extract all relevant data from the JWT.